-Rwanda conducted its latest and the 4th Population and Housing Census (PHC) in August 2012.
-In this massive exercise, around 16,700 enumerators, each one assigned to one of the Enumeration Areas (EAs), visited every household in the country.
+Rwanda conducted it’s latest and the 4th Population and Housing Census (PHC) in August 2012.
+In this massive exercise, around 16,700 enumerators, each assigned to one of the Enumeration Areas (EAs), visited every household in the country.

-The fieldwork, consisting of household listing and data capturing lasted for 18 days and was required to be closely monitored for any significant deviations from the planned exercise.
-A dedicated Command and Control Center was setup at the National Institute of Statistics of Rwanda (NISR), specifically for this purpose.
-To support its work however, a system of constant communication between this center and field level actors was required.
+The fieldwork, consisting of household listing and data capturing, lasted for 18 days and was required to be closely monitored for any significant deviations from the planned exercise.
+A dedicated Command and Control Center was set up at the National Institute of Statistics of Rwanda (NISR), specifically for this purpose.
+However, to support its work, a system of constant communication between this centre and field-level actors was required.

-SMS messages in predetermined formats were sent from field by the team supervisors (each one supervised on average five-six enumerators) every day from their mobile phones to a short code.
-These were captured and rendered on a web browser based interface to spot any anomalies in expected work.
+SMS messages in predetermined formats were sent from the field by the team supervisors (each supervised on average five-six enumerators) every day from their mobile phones to a shortcode.
+These were captured and rendered on a web browser-based interface to spot any anomalies in expected work.
 This information was also layered on an interactive map on the browser with specified delimiters.

-For the first three days of the exercise, the system monitored and reported on the work of enumerators in listing of the households in all EAs.
+For the first three days of the exercise, the system monitored and reported on enumerators’ work in the listing of the households in all EAs.
 After which, the enumerators started the interviews and collected household data.
 Each enumerator had a predetermined number of households to be covered every day.

 The system provided the functionality to print detailed reports/maps for further discussions within NISR.
-The system had the details about the geographic areas including EAs and personnel data such as mobile phone numbers and names of enumerators and their supervisors for follow-up calls and messages.
+In addition, the system had the details about the geographic areas, including EAs and personnel data such as mobile phone numbers and names of enumerators and their supervisors for follow-up calls and messages.

 The software coding for the system was developed by outstanding @cuwajeneza using, Open Source tools such as Kannel (SMS gateway), Yii (PHP framework) and MySQL database.
 The developers did the interface in HTML5.